 The Company utilized the OPM to value the warrants as of March 16, 2021, with any subsequent changes in fair value recognized in the consolidated statement of operations.
 The estimated fair value of the warrant liability as of March 16, 2021, was determined using Level 3 inputs.
 Inherent in the OPM are assumptions related to expected share-price volatility, expected life, risk-free interest rate and dividend yield.
 The Company estimated the volatility of its shares of common stock based on historical volatility that matches the expected remaining life of the warrants.
 The risk-free interest rate was based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
-The expected life of the warrants was assumed to be equivalent to their remaining contractual term.
+The risk-free interest rate uterm.
 The dividend rate was based on the historical rate, which the Company anticipated to remain at zero.
 The aforementioned warrant liability is not subject to qualified hedge accounting.